14 Things You Didn't Know About The Masters

 5. Asia-Pacific Amateur

 The winner of the Asia-Pacific Amateur Championship earns an invite to play in the Masters.
-Hideki Matsuyama won the inaugural Asia-Pacific Amateur (originally known as the Asian Amateur Championship) in 2010 and went on to win the low amateur honours at the 2011 Masters before - of course - winning the Green Jacket in 2021.
+Hideki Matsuyama won the inaugural Asia-Pacific Amateur (originally known as the Asian Amateur Championship) in 2010 and went on to win the low amateur honors at the 2011 Masters before - of course - winning the Green Jacket in 2021.

 6. Phone policy

 The fans, or patrons as they are known at the Masters, aren’t allowed to bring their phones onto the course.
 So when you watch the big moment at this year’s tournament, you’ll notice the fans watching without holding their phones out in front of them.
-It makes a nice change!

 7. Fred Ridley